Writing a Market Research Report: 5 Top Tips

 Avoid vague reporting

-It is important to keep your report brief, including only the most substantial points you want to communicate.
+It is important to keep your research report brief, including only the most substantial points you want to communicate.
 All reporting must be supplemented with firm evidence and written in an assertive tone to convey certainty of your findings.
 Keep recommendations clear and concise, without straying too far from your main points — writing that goes off on tangents can distract from your main points.

 Subscribe to updates from us